serverless/serverless/docs/providers/aws/guide/packaging.md

   hello:
     handler: handler.hello
     package:
-      exclude:
       # We're including this file so it will be in the final package of this function only
+      include:
-        - '!excluded-by-default.json'
+        - excluded-by-default.json
   world:
     handler: handler.hello
     package: